Rhizomatic-IO/rhizomatic/README.md

 Applications are organized as a set of Java modules.
 When developing an application, simply organize your code as Java modules.

 Application modules are configured into a system and deployed.
 Unlike legacy runtimes that deploy archives to a server or are deployed as an "uber" jar, Rhizomatic systems are assembled from a layout.
-A layout can be a set of modules located in a Docker container or a an IDE project on a filesystem.
+A layout can be a set of modules located in a Docker container or an IDE project on a filesystem.

 ### The Boot Module